tarekziade/mwcat/README.md

 If the produce model is able to classify any web page against those topics, it can be used in Firefox to group tabs per user intent.

+The theory is that a user intent can be inferred from the categories from each page.

-Proposed list of user intents:
+Proposed list of user intents / wikipedia topics matches :

 1. **Researching for Academic Purposes**: